-We’re huge fans of YETI’s Panga waterproof duffel bags, and when we heard that the company was expanding their bag lineup with a brand new backpack, we knew it was going to be a total game changer as far as waterproof packs go.
+We’re huge fans of YETI’s Panga waterproof duffel bags, and when we heard that the company was expanding their bag lineup with a brand new backpack, we knew it was going to be a total game-changer as far as waterproof dry bags go.
 In this review of YETI’s Panga Backpack 28, we’ll take an in-depth look at the bag’s features, construction, included accessories, optional add-ons, warranty, and the best places to buy it.
 We’ll also share a few interesting hacks that we came up with for paddle boarders and photographers.

 YETI Panga Backpack 28 Review: Bag Overview

 A versatile waterproof backpack that offers bombproof durability, YETI’s 28-liter Panga Backpack is ideal for paddleboarding, adventure travel, mountain biking, kayaking, skiing, snowboarding, fishing, boating, and just about anything else you can imagine.
 While this bag lacks internal padding, the Panga Backpack is also great for creators who carry around expensive camera gear and need a reliable way to keep costly cameras, lenses, drones, and laptops clean and dry (more on that in a minute).